Von-Junzt/dynamictokenspeed/README.md

 Dynamic token movement animation speed based on actor movement values for Foundry VTT v13.

-**⚠️ IMPORTANT: This module requires Foundry VTT v13 and is not compatible with earlier versions.**

 ## Features

 - **Multi-System Support**: Works with both SWADE v5.0.0+ and D&D 5e v5.0.0+ systems